EQUINOX | Echinoctius | 2014

 Take a look at the tasting notes bellow and our detailed assessment of the wine:

-Noble deep garnet color, with shades of ripe pomegranate garnet towards the rim.
+Noble and deep garnet color, with scarlet hues towards the rim of the glass.

 WineStatistics tasting results: